metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_rule_v1_manifest.md

 Optional:

 - `alert` (String) Name of the alert.
-Must be a valid label value.Only one of 'record' and 'alert' must be set.
+Must be a valid label value.
+Only one of 'record' and 'alert' must be set.
-- `annotations` (Map of String) Annotations to add to each alert.Only valid for alerting rules.
+- `annotations` (Map of String) Annotations to add to each alert.
+Only valid for alerting rules.
 - `for` (String) Alerts are considered firing once they have been returned for this long.
 - `keep_firing_for` (String) KeepFiringFor defines how long an alert will continue firing after the condition that triggered it has cleared.
 - `labels` (Map of String) Labels to add or overwrite.
 - `record` (String) Name of the time series to output to.
-Must be a valid metric name.Only one of 'record' and 'alert' must be set.
+Must be a valid metric name.
+Only one of 'record' and 'alert' must be set.